emerald/TEmPLE/README.md

 ## Why?

-For now, the reasoning is two-fold:
+For now, the reasoning is three-fold:

 First, while the Emerald programming language offers an [interesting programming model](https://learn-emerald.org/docs/methodology.html),